Both you and your mutual exchange partner need to complete a seperate form each.

 Tenants who have housing related debts to Williamsburgh will be required to repay all money owed before the exchange can take place.

-If you are unhappy with a decision we make, you have the right to appeal that decision.
+If you are unhappy with a decision we make, you have the right of appeal.
+The Housing Manager will make that decision.

 You can appeal against the decision made but not the policy itself.